aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

     from aerospike_helpers import expressions as exp
     expr = exp.Eq(exp.IntBin("bin_name"), 10).compile()

-By passing these compiled expressions to transactions via the "expressions" policy field, these transactions will filter the results.
+By passing a compiled expression to a command via the "expressions" policy field, the command will filter the results.

 Example: